Living life to the full with a progressive condition

 Blue Sky Enabling’s case histories show that when someone is provided with their own team of enablers they are able to overcome their disabilities to continue living life to the full.

-Blue Sky Enabling organized a team of highly qualified and experienced enablers to work with Ann to help get her up in the mornings and to bed at night, assist with the administration of her medications and all personal care.
+Blue Sky Enabling organised a team of highly qualified and experienced enablers to work with Henrietta to help get her up in the mornings and to bed at night, assist with the administration of her medications and all personal care.
 They helped her with her personal presentation, and she found herself able to look herself in the mirror and say things like “I feel more able to face the world now!”

-Ann was able to venture further out of her comfort zone than she had ever done before since her diagnosis.
-She had a week away with her enabler, and got to enjoy a retreat specially designed for people with MS. This had been the first time that Ann had been away on holiday for some time, and it was a breath of fresh air.
-Ann would also enjoy regular trips to the swimming pool, and would be enabled to get out into public parks and areas where she was surrounded by nature so that she could reconnect with how she felt about the link between spirituality and the environment.
+Henrietta was able to venture further out of her comfort zone than she had ever done before since her diagnosis.
+She had a week away with her enabler, and got to enjoy a retreat specially designed for people with MS. This had been the first time that Henrietta had been away on holiday for some time, and it was a breath of fresh air.
+Henrietta would also enjoy regular trips to the swimming pool, and would be enabled to get out into public parks and areas where she was surrounded by nature so that she could reconnect with how she felt about the link between spirituality and the environment.